Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What are the total closing costs as a percent in Monterrey in 2026?

-The typical total closing cost for buyers in Monterrey in January 2026 is around 6% to 7% of the purchase price for a straightforward residential transaction.
+The typical total closing cost for a standard residential property purchase in Monterrey in 2026 is around 5% to 8% of the purchase price.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Monterrey.